 - We advise you to exercise a high degree of caution in Venezuela because of high levels of serious crime and ongoing political uncertainty.
+You should pay close attention to your personal security at all times.
+Monitor the media and other sources about possible new security risks.

 - Be a smart traveller.
 Before heading overseas: